Version life cycle for managed rule groups - Amazon WAF, Amazon Firewall Manager, Amazon Shield Advanced, and Amazon Shield network security director

 You can subscribe to the rule group's topic and configure how you want to receive notifications.
 For more information see Getting notified of new versions and updates.

 • Expiration scheduling – A managed rule group provider schedules older versions of a rule group for expiration.
-A version that's scheduled to expire cannot be added to your web ACL rules.
+A version that's scheduled to expire cannot be added to your protection pack or web ACL rules.
 After expiration is scheduled for a version, Amazon WAF tracks the expiration with a countdown metric in Amazon CloudWatch.

 If you use Amazon Web Services Marketplace managed rule groups, ask the provider for any additional information about version life cycles.